LongStoryMedia/react-image-designer/README.md

 ```

 ### Try Things Live
-to test the options, git close this repo, put some images in the 'imgs' directory, and set-up your configuration somewhere in the 'src' directory.
-Then run ``yarn start ./relative/path/from/src/to/configuration`` or ``npm run start ./relative/path/from/src/to/configuration``. there is an example provided.
+to test the options, git clone this repo, put some images in the 'imgs' directory, and set-up your configuration somewhere in the 'src' directory.
+Then run ``yarn start ./relative/path/from/src/to/configuration`` or ``npm run start ./relative/path/from/src/to/configuration``.
+There is an example provided.
 To run it locally, execute ``yarn start ./dev-scripts/example`` or ``npm run start ./dev-scripts/example``.

 ### Contributing
 clone, install, tinker, submit.
 Thanks!